Monitoring Country

 - PestSmart (2024).
 Cane toads. https://pestsmart.org.au/toolkits/cane-toads/

 - Department of Climate Change, Energy, the Environment and Water (2024).
-Cane Toads (Bufo marinus). https://www.dcceew.gov.au/environment/invasive-species/feral-animals-australia/cane-toads
+Cane toads (Bufo marinus). https://www.dcceew.gov.au/environment/invasive-species/feral-animals-australia/cane-toads

 - Shine, R. (2010).
 The ecological impact of invasive cane toads (Bufo marinus) in Australia.
 The Quarterly Review of Biology 85(3):253-291. https://www.jstor.org/stable/10.1086/655116